Stay Safe Online!

 A diagnosis is made based on the results of the physical examination, the patient’s description of symptoms and the results of various tests.
-If x-rays show a loss of cartilage, then arthritis will be the diagnosis.
 The presence of rheumatoid factors in a blood test will confirm a diagnosis of rheumatoid arthritis.

 A range of medications are used to treat arthritis:

 In some cases, surgery may be a solution.
 Joint replacement and joint fusion surgeries are both used to treat arthritis.
 Joint replacement surgeries are performed on the larger joints such as the shoulders, knees and hips, and joint fusion surgeries are done in the smaller joints such as the fingers and toes.

 With early diagnosis and treatment as well as a commitment to therapy, caring for the joints and following the provider’s instructions, the long-term prognosis can be good with minimal pain and swelling.
 Without treatment, inflammation and pain will increase, limiting motion in the affected joints.

 Rheumatoid arthritis is a progressive disease that causes severe damage to the affected joints.
 The goal is to cause the disease to go into remission, which is defined as no active inflammation and no further progress of damage or functional deterioration.
 So far, this can be achieved in 10 to 50 percent of patients who are diagnosed early.